 Nantes is definitely more touristic than it was before.
-Every day, I see dozens of people—couples, families, single travelers—wandering around the city core, the “Journey to Nantes” booklet in hand and a camera slung over their shoulder.
+Every day, I see dozens of people—couples, families, single travellers—wandering around the city core, the “Journey to Nantes” booklet in hand and a camera slung over their shoulder.

 Meanwhile, Feng, Mark and I took the “other” Journey to Nantes.
 Of course, we visited the main landmarks.
 We are regular at half a dozen of churches because of Mark’s addiction to stain glass windows and pipe organs, we went to the Isle of Nantes a lot to say “bonjour” to the elephant, we end most days with a visit to the Jardin des Plantes or the castle where he can throw sand and run around freely.